-As used by archaeologists, Patayan refers to a specific material culture spread throughout western Arizona, southern California, southern Nevada, and Baja California.
+As used by archaeologists, Pataya refers to a specific material culture spread throughout western Arizona, southern California, southern Nevada, and Baja California.
 What makes Patayan material culture a unique archaeological pattern is a series of distinctive pottery forms and wares, specific motifs and embellishments in petroglyphs and pictographs, the creation and use of intaglios and geoglyphs, and a geographic focus on the lower Colorado River.

 Interestingly, the spatial extent of Patayan material culture does map onto the historic distribution of the Yuman languages, which is why many believe this archaeological tradition is ancestral to historic and contemporary Yuman-speaking tribes.
 Nevertheless, archaeologists have long recognized regional variation, or “branches,” within the Patayan tradition based on differences in settlement patterns, ways of making a living (subsistence practices), and nuances in material culture (what people made and built).
 This has led to considerable debate and confusion—what archaeologist Harold Colton called “the Patayan problem” 75 years ago.

-Patayan remains one of the least-studied late pre-contact (contact with Europeans) cultural traditions in the American Southwest.
+Pataya remains one of the least-studied late pre-contact (contact with Europeans) cultural traditions in the American Southwest.
 One reason for this is the lack of research carried out in this rather remote frontier of western Arizona and southeastern California.
 Another is the ephemeral nature of many remaining Patayan archaeological sites.

 In upland settings, Patayan communities were highly mobile and probably followed seasonal rounds, much like historical Pai groups.
 Encampments were small and impermanent, and people did not accumulate much nonperishable material, on account of their mobile lifestyle.